bromanoff/TipTopTyping/README.md

 # TipTopTyping
-### Thumb-to-Finger Text Input for Mobile Augmented Reality Applications
+### Keyboardless mobile texting
-TipTopTyping is a vision based thumb-to-finger text input system that allows users to input text by performing pinch gestures between the thumb and the four fingers of each hand.
+TipTopTyping is a computer vision based thumb-to-finger text input system based on [Google Meidapipe](https://developers.google.com/mediapipe) that allows users to input text by performing pinch gestures between the thumb and the four fingers of each hand.
+Find a [video here](https://vimeo.com/921498733?share=copy).

 With TipTopTyping, the 26 letters of the English alphabet are grouped into six letter-groups and mapped onto index- middle- and ring-finger of each hand.
 Space and Delete function reside on the pinky fingers.

+TipTopTyping comes with OPTI, an [optimized character layout](#OPTI) designed to make frequent characters more accessible and to reduce alternation between hands.
+OPTI helps users to type with higher accuracy, even while walking.

+![screenshot of the user interface](/Figures/QWERTY_typing_example.png)

 A trie data structure forms the basis for storing and recognizing words.
 A simple user interface displays the character layout, text input and an autocompletion word preview to perform a simple text copy task.

-![screenshot of the user interface](/Figures/QWERTY_typing_example.png)

 ### Character Layouts
 The user can choose between QWERTY and OPTI character layout.
 Both layouts arrange letters in groups of at least three but no more than five letters.
 To adress a letter in a group, the user has to pinch the corresponding finger once.
 A pseudo word prediction figures out the correct word after a certain amount of input letters.